drago-vuckovic/data-engineering/1. Prerequisites/README.md

 `-b 4096`: Sets the key length to 4096 bits (recommended for increased security).

-`-C "drago@vuckovic.co"`: Provides a comment to help identify the key (you can use any comment you like).
+`-C drago`: Provides a comment to help identify the key (you can use any comment you like).

 Choose a Location: The ssh-keygen command will prompt you to choose a location to save the keys.
 By default, it saves the keys in your home directory under ~/.ssh/id_rsa (private key) and ~/.ssh/id_rsa.pub (public key).
 You can press Enter to accept the default location or specify a different one if you prefer.